Reda96R/push_swap/README.md

 to find how many rotations are needed , we simply rely on the index provided by `ft_b_placer()`

+but bare in mind that we also calculating rotations for `stack_a` and for that we should consider the id of our number in `stack_a` .

 ```c
 int ft_rra_rrb(t_stacks *stacks, int nbr)
 {